-Long QT Syndrome (LQTS)
+Long QT Syndrome (LQTS) in Children

-Long QT syndrome (LQTS) is a condition that affects the flow of ions into and out of the cells in the heart.
+Long QT syndrome (LQTS) is a genetic condition that affects the flow of ions into and out of the cells in the heart.
 This abnormal flow of ions can prolong the patient’s QT interval, which is measured on an ECG.
 The prolonged QT interval affects how electrical impulses travel through the heart.
 Electrical activity may be transmitted abnormally through the lower heart chambers (ventricles) leading to potentially life-threatening ventricular arrhythmias.
-LQT syndrome is usually, but not always, inherited.
+LQTS is usually, but not always, inherited.

-Treatment of Long QT Syndrome focuses on preventing and treating ventricular arrhythmias.
+Treatment: Treatment of Long QT syndrome focuses on preventing and treating ventricular arrhythmias.
 Your cardiologist may prescribe medications which lessen the effect of catecholamines in our bodies, or which affect the ion channels of the heart cells, or other types of medications used to treat abnormal heart rhythms.
 Most often, a beta blocker is prescribed.

 Depending on the diagnosis, and the severity and frequency of a patient’s episodes, a surgery (sympathetic denervation) to cut the nerve that makes the heart respond to catecholamines may be offered.
 This surgery may take place before or after ICD implantation.
 Even after ICD implantation, patients may be required to continue with their medications and activity restrictions.

-Patients with Long QT Syndrome should avoid medications that prolong the QT interval.
+Patients with Long QT syndrome should avoid medications that prolong the QT interval.
 A comprehensive and up-to-date list can be found at www.crediblemeds.org.